-Nvidia dip-buyers burned by US chip battle with China
+Nvidia Dip-Buyers Burned by US Chip Battle With China

 Tech Chart of the Day

-Tesla Inc. shares have fallen 12% this week, putting the electric-vehicle maker’s stock on track for its biggest weekly drop of 2023.
+Tesla Inc. shares have fallen 16% this week, its biggest weekly drop this year.
 Tesla’s price cuts this year show that customers are no longer willing to pay a premium for its vehicles.
-Shares of the company fell 9.3% on Thursday after it reported its quarterly earnings update.
+Shares of the company fell 9.3% on Thursday after it reported its quarterly earnings update and extended declines Friday.

 Top Tech Stories